module Generic_core_extensible:sig..end

 was already registered. | *) |

-val create : string -> 'f closure
+val create : string -> 'f closurecreate name, creates a new closure initially empty:

-calling f
+calling f will raise

-.
+Type_pattern_match_failure.
 The name is used in the exception messages.
 Effectful.